kckecheng/cheatsheets/k8s/k8s.rst

   # Start a pod to query the service
   kubectl run -it --rm --restart=Never busybox --image=busybox sh
-  # Below commands are run from the POD
+  # Below commands are run from the Pod
   # Get FQDN suffix: the part after svc
   cat /etc/resolv.conf
   nslookup -type=A www.<namespace>.svc.<FQDN suffix>